-- 3. Engage the parking brake.

-- 4. Start the engine.
+- 3. Engage the parking brake. - 4.
+Start the engine.

-- Press the Field/Road Button (located on the Machine Display Home Page) and change the machine's drive state to FIELD.
+5. Press the Field/Road Button (located on the Machine Display "DTB Lifts/Motors" screen) and change the machine's drive state to FIELD.

-Field/Road Button (Located on the Machine Display Home Page - Road and Field Mode)
+Field/Road Button (Located on the Machine Display DTB Lifts/Motors Screen)

-6. Unfold and position tool bar to desired position.
-Refer to "Fold Procedure - Detasseler Tool Bar" elsewhere in this section for further information.

-Press the corresponding Motor Button(s) (located on the Machine Display "DTB Lifts/Motors" screen) to turn desired detasseling head motors ON.
+- 6. Unfold and position tool bar to desired position.
+Refer to "Fold Procedure Detasseler Tool Bar" elsewhere in this section for further information. - Press the corresponding Motor Button(s) (located on the Machine Display "DTB Lifts/Motors" screen) to turn desired detasseling head motors ON. - NOTE: Press the Motor Icon Button (next to the individual motor buttons) to activate all motors.

-Motor Buttons (1-6)

-(Located on the Machine Display

-DTB Lifts/Motors Screen)
+Motor Buttons (1-6) (Located on the Machine Display DTB Lifts/Motors Screen)

-Turn the Main Control Switch (located on the Hydrostatic Drive Control Handle) ON.
+Turn the Main Motor Switch (located on the Hydrostatic Drive Control Handle) ON.